RadeelAhmad/my-portfolio/src/content/blog/predefined-color-schemes.md

   theme.
 ---

-I've crafted some predefined color schemes for this AstroPaper blog theme.
+I've crafted some predefined color schemes for this website theme.
 You can replace these color schemes with the original ones.

-If you don't know how you can configure color schemes, check [this blog post](https://astro-paper.pages.dev/posts/customizing-astropaper-theme-color-schemes/).

 ## Table of contents